-A young, dynamic university, Nipissing is known for placing priority on student success and for providing a top-notch student experience.
+A young, dynamic university, we are known for prioritizing student success and providing a top-notch student experience.

-As a primarily undergraduate university, Nipissing is one of the highest ranked in quality of teaching and learning, and offers programs within the faculties of Arts and Science, Applied and Professional Studies and the Schulich School of Education.
-Undergraduate areas of strength are our Environmental Sciences, Criminal Justice, Physical and Health Education, Business, and Arts programs.
+As a primarily undergraduate university, we are one of the highest ranked in quality of teaching and learning, and offer programs within the Faculty of Arts and Science, and the Faculty of Education and Professional Studies.
+Our undergraduate areas of strength are:

-Nipissing University is located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
+We are located in North Bay on a stunning 291 hectares of Canadian Shield forest.
 We are a 3.5-hour drive north of downtown Toronto and a 4-hour drive northwest of Ottawa.